Chapter 17.25

 17.25.010 Designation.

 A. Fish and wildlife habitat conservation areas are those areas identified as being of critical importance to the maintenance of certain fish, wildlife, and/or plant species.
-These areas are typically identified either by known point locations of specific species (such as a nest or den) or by habitat areas or both.
+These areas are typically identified either by known point locations of specific species (such as a nest, den, or oak tree), or by area of species or habitat (such as aquatic habitat or duck breeding areas), or by location on the ground (such as streams, wetlands, and lakes).
+These areas may include, but are not limited to, rare or vulnerable ecological systems, communities, and habitat or habitat elements including seasonal ranges, breeding habitat, winter range, and movement corridors; and areas with high relative population density or species richness.
 All areas within the city meeting these criteria are hereby designated critical areas and are subject to the provisions of this chapter.

-B. For purposes of this chapter, fish and wildlife habitat conservation areas shall include all of the following:
+B. For purposes of this chapter, fish and wildlife habitat conservation areas shall include all of the following, and as further defined in WAC 365-190-130:

-4. State natural area preserves and natural resource conservation areas including:
+4. State natural area preserves, natural resource conservation areas, and state wildlife areas including:

 C. In addition to the species and habitats identified in subsection (B) of this section, the city may designate additional species and/or habitats of local importance as follows:

-1. In order to nominate an area or a species to the category of locally important an individual or organization must:
+1. In order to nominate an area or a species as locally important, an individual or organization must:

 a.
 Demonstrate a need for special consideration based on: